 La forêt noire

-featuring a blessing of the exhibition through a performance by Ottawa's Flava Factory dancer Abria FLS Colours in a Caribbean dancehall choreography especially commissioned for the installation.
+The first exhibition of this travelling exhibition featured a blessing of the exhibition through a performance by Ottawa's Flava Factory dancer Abria FLS Colours in a Caribbean dancehall choreography especially commissioned for the installation.

 To speak a language is to take on a world, a culture.

 Art-image is pleased to present the multimedia installation La forêt noire by Montréal artist Anna Jane McIntyre.